 About the building and the owners:

-In 2020 Kisatchie High School celebrates its Centennial.
+In 2020 Kisatchie High School celebrated its Centennial.

 The building and the surrounding area are co-owned by Kisatchie Community Center (KCC) and Kisatchie Masonic Union Lodge #379.

-The current board members for Kisatchie Community Center are: Delores Deason, Jeaniene Taylor, and Charles Boles.
+The current board members for Kisatchie Community Center are: Delores Deason, Jeaniene Taylor, Pat Dowden, Keith Scoggins, Ed Kile, and Charles Boles.

 Kisatchie Community Center is a non-profit corporation in the State of Louisiana.
 KCC has been serving the community of Kisatchie since 1964.